rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

 3.1 CITING GeoPDEs

  * GeoPDEs has been developed as a part of our research, and is funded by our respective institutions.
 The best way to support us is by citing

       C. de Falco, A. Reali, R. Vazquez.
-      GeoPDES: a research tool for Isogeometric Analysis of PDEs, Tech.
-Report, IMATI-CNR, (2010),
+      GeoPDES: a research tool for Isogeometric Analysis of PDEs, Advances in Engineering Software, 2011
+      doi:10.1016/j.advengsoft.2011.06.010

-    in any paper where GeoPDEs is used to obtain results.
+    in any paper where GeoPDEs is used to obtain numerical results.

 3.2 GIVING FEEDBACK